Creative Paper Circuits with Copper Tape

 Tinkering with the project at hand is often part of the process with family electronics—and part of the learning experience.

 Electronics for Creative Kids

 In concept, paper circuits fall in line with other introductory electronics projects like working with conductive dough (Squishy Circuits) or working with wearable electronics and sewn circuits.
 Paper circuits may be an even easier way to get started because in the simplest examples, everything is flat.
 The "trace" you create using copper tape to lead to the positive and negative terminals of a coin cell battery are easy to understand and typically easy to keep separate.
 This makes adding a light-up effect to a drawing or greeting card a relatively straightforward process.

-To get started with paper circuits, see the new Make a Paper Circuit family science activity from the Science Activities for All Ages area.
+To get started with paper circuits, see the new Make a Paper Circuit family science activity from the STEM Activities for Kids area.
 If your kids get hooked on this concept, and you want to explore other introductory electronics, see the following:

 We would love to see what you and your students create!